 BECOMING A MEMBER:If you are interested in becoming a member of First Unitarian, we have a special series for you.
 See our Membership page.

-COMPARATIVE RELIGION (Starts Oct.
-10, 2019): Using five major religions (Judaism, Christianity, Islam, Buddhism, and Hinduism) as illustrations of how religions can address the same core issues in parallel and different ways, award-winning Professor Charles Kimball of the University of Oklahoma leads you on an exploration of religion’s complex and multidimensional nature in this DVD series.
+COMPARATIVE RELIGION (Second and Fourth Thursdays from 7:00 to 9:00 pm in Room 1): Using five major religions (Judaism, Christianity, Islam, Buddhism, and Hinduism) as illustrations of how religions can address the same core issues in parallel and different ways, award-winning Professor Charles Kimball of the University of Oklahoma leads you on an exploration of religion’s complex and multidimensional nature in this DVD series.
 Syllabus is here.

-GETTING STARTED IN ADULT RE (Starts Sept.
-8, 2019): Whether you are an adult student, an aspiring new teacher, or an experienced Adult RE teacher, this “oldie but goodie” will help you understand the “nuts and bolts” behind the philosophy of Adult RE.
+GETTING STARTED IN ADULT RE (Second Sundays from noon to 2:00 pm): Whether you are an adult student, an aspiring new teacher, or an experienced Adult RE teacher, this “oldie but goodie” will help you understand the “nuts and bolts” behind the philosophy of Adult RE.
 Syllabus is here.